danylaksono/geomorpher/README.md

 This library is currently in early-stage development (v0.1.0) and has recently completed a migration to a MapLibre-first adapter.
 The core morphing engine is stable, but the MapLibre adapter is new and under active development.
 Leaflet compatibility is maintained.
 Community feedback and contributions are welcome.

-Track ongoing enhancements and open items in `docs/maplibre-migration-plan.md` before relying on the adapter in production.

 ## Installation